 - Hinatuan Enchanted River – Surigao del Sur.
 Unique monument of nature – deep trench coming from the sea and entering the jungle.
 It is filled with seawater and reportedly with large sea fish seen in it.
 The water in this lagoon is deep blue and lucid.
 Locals consider this place to be enchanted and guarded by superhuman beings.

 - Hot spring of Cayangan Lake (Kayangan Lake) – Coron Island, Palawan.
-In the center of the lucid Cayangan lake there is powerful hot spring which can be well felt while diving – when one approaches the spring, water temperature rises up to 38°C. Lake has underground connection to the sea – it is layered with hot salty water below and colder fresh water above.
+In the centre of the lucid Cayangan lake there is a powerful hot spring which can be well felt while diving – when one approaches the spring, the water temperature rises up to 38°C. Lake has an underground connection to the sea – it is layered with hot salty water below and colder fresh water above.

 Man made landmarks of Philippines